Compare Cheap Bicycle Insurance Quotes

 How to save money on bicycle insurance?

-The cost of bicycle insurance is calculated based on a number of factors.
+The cost of bicycle insurance is calculated based on several factors.
 Where you live, where the bike is stored, how it is used, and the value of your bicycle will all affect the cost of insurance.

 The best way to reduce the cost of a policy is to reduce the overall risks.
 Theft is one of the highest causes of bicycle insurance claims, so you must take all reasonable steps to protect your bike.

-- Try not to store your bike in view of the public.
+- Try not to store your bike in the public.
 For example, if you keep it indoors, avoid areas which can be easily seen from outside.

 - Use a bike lock when you are out and about.
 Most cities have dedicated bike racks where you can leave your bike securely when not in use.